SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/classes_class_holding_array.md

 # Class holding array(s)

-Say, we want to keep a track of the total time spent daily watching television.
+Say, we want to keep track of the total time spent daily watching television.

 The dataset would be something like: